What Is Glaucoma?

 • Blindness, if left untreated

-Your eye care professional can perform a simple eye test to determine if the angle in your eye is normal and wide or abnormal and narrow
+Your eye care professional can perform an eye test to determine if the angle in your eye is normal and wide or abnormal and narrow.

-Help is right around the corner.
-Leading eye professionals offer iStent inject® for the treatment and control of eye pressure associated with mild-to-moderate primary open-angle glaucoma, and are available to answer your questions.
-Find out if you are a candidate for inject® by talking with a Physician in your area today.Find an iStent inject® Physician
+Eye professionals offer treatment and control of eye pressure associated with mild-to-moderate primary open-angle glaucoma, and are available to answer your questions.
+Talk with a surgeon in your area today.Find a Surgeon